Pima-IT-Makerspace/IoT_space/Start Here/IoT kits.md

 # List of various IoT kits

-This document will contain the list of IoT kits that we have utilized or intend to utilize.
+This document will contain the list of IoT kits that we intend to use.
 Documentation on a specific kit may be on a separate page.

-## Iot Kits
+## IoT Kits

 [Keyestudio main page](https://wiki.keyestudio.com/Main_Page)